darius/cant/overview.md

 two arguments: the 'sequel' and the 'evil'.
-In the transcript above, the default signal handler responded by printing the traceback of the sequel, followed by the evil, then stashed them where `(debug)` can retrieve them, then finally went back into a listener loop.
-This listener loop is an ordinary top-level one.
+In the transcript above, the default signal handler responded by printing the traceback of the sequel, followed by the evil, then stashed them where `(debug)` can retrieve them, then finally went back into a listener loop -- an ordinary top-level one.

-The debugger can grovel around in the sequel and the evil, and let you resume the computation if you wish.
+The debugger can inspect the sequel and the evil, and resume the computation if you wish.

 In a full-powered setting like the listener, you can manage the signal handler yourself: